-Drops uses the Twitch API to inform your game’s identity and fulfillment services which Twitch viewers have authorized you to grant rewards to their associated game accounts.
-You can use the same Twitch Application Client to authenticate Twitch users with your account services and to access the Entitlements API.
-To create a Twitch Client application, see the Authentication guide to get started.
+Drops uses the Twitch API to inform your game’s identity and fulfillment services which Twitch viewers have authorized for you to grant rewards to their associated game accounts.
+You can use the same Twitch application to authenticate Twitch users with your account services and to access the Entitlements API.
+To create a Twitch application, see the Get Started Guide for the Twitch API.

 In order to claim in-game rewards, Twitch viewers will need to link their Twitch and game accounts.
 They do so by providing your game service with a Twitch account <> game account mapping.
 When viewers link their accounts, we recommend that you save the following information:

 When a viewer or streamer links their account for the first time, we recommend that you call the Get Drops Entitlements API to pull all of their entitlements for your game.